 1 Corinthians 12:8, “…to another a message of knowledge by means of the same Spirit.”

-Two things to remember concerning the message of knowledge; (1) When giving a word of knowledge don’t force people to accept what you believe God is saying.
-Let them honestly give you feedback as to whether or not it is a word for them and (2) When receiving a message of knowledge, don’t feel pressure to accept something that is not true.
-Sometimes well-intentioned Christians will manipulate people with “words” from their own imagination.
-Only affirm and believe what you know to be true knowledge from God.
+Two things to remember, (1) When giving a word of knowledge don’t force people to accept what you believe God is saying- let them honestly give you feedback to whether or not it is a word for them; and (2) When receiving a word, don’t feel pressure to accept something that is not true.
+Sometimes well-intentioned Christians will manipulate people with their “words.”
+Thus, only affirm and believe what you know to be true about your past or present.

 - Ask God to use you in the gift of knowledge.

-- When giving a word of knowledge, be humble and willing to hear the person’s honest feedback.
-After God uses you to give an accurate message of knowledge, be quick to give Him all the credit.
-Spiritual gifts should always give God glory, not man.
+- When giving a word of knowledge be humble and willing to hear the person’s honest feedback.